Coded Robust Aggregation for Distributed Learning under Byzantine Attacks: Introduction

 \IEEEPARstart{D}{istributed} learning (DL) has recently attracted significant attention \cite{chen2021distributed, verbraeken2020survey}.
 In DL, the central server acts as a central processor with access to a very large dataset.
 To accelerate training on this large dataset, the server distributes the computational workload to multiple devices, which function as worker nodes.
 This is a common practice in distributed computing for machine learning applications.
 Compared to training on a single device, DL leverages the computational resources of various edge devices, thereby increasing training efficiency \cite{shuvo2022efficient, wang2020convergence}.
 Typically, the training process of DL involves multiple iterations.
 In each iteration, the server first sends the global model to the devices.
 After receiving the global model, each device computes the local gradient based on its local dataset and transmits the local gradient to the server.
 The server aggregates the local gradients from all devices to obtain the global gradient to update the global model \cite{abdulrahman2020survey}.

 Due to the distributed nature of the DL system, it is unrealistic for the server to continuously monitor the operational status of the devices to ensure they function properly at all times.
 Issues such as computation errors, crashes, and stalled processes may arise during training \cite{blanchard2017machine}.
-Besides, some external attackers may compromise the devices before the deployment of the system by injecting malicious firmware \cite{alkhadra2021solar}.
-These malfunctioning or compromised devices send incorrect messages during the training, which are known as Byzantine devices \cite{yang2020adversary,zhang2024nspfl,zhang2022lsfl,abrardo2016game, liu2020optimal}.
+Besides, some external attackers may compromise devices before the deployment of the system by injecting malicious firmware or backdoors through the hardware or software supply chain, wherein vendors or their code are modified with malicious purposes \cite{alkhadra2021solar}.
+These malfunctioning or compromised devices send incorrect messages during the training, which are known as Byzantine devices \cite{yang2020adversary,zhang2024nspfl,zhang2022lsfl,abrardo2016game, liu2020optimal,li2025sign}.
 DL systems affected by them are said to be under Byzantine attacks.
 To deal with Byzantine attacks, current DL approaches can be classified into two categories as follows.